The Lion King (franchise): Mufasa: The Lion King

 A follow-up film titled Mufasa: The Lion King was directed by Barry Jenkins, from a screenplay by and Jeff Nathanson, who returned from the 2019 film.
 While it has been referred to as a prequel, the film is set after the events of the 2019 film while also exploring Mufasa's formative years.
 Aaron Pierre voiced young Mufasa and Kelvin Harrison Jr. voiced young Scar.
 The film was released in December 2024.

-Musical films
+Other films

 Black Is King

 A visual companion to the 2019 Beyoncé soundtrack album The Lion King: The Gift, curated by the singer herself for the film The Lion King (2019).
 The film tells the story of a young African prince who is exiled from his kingdom after his father's death, as an allegory for the African diaspora's journey of discovering, reclaiming and celebrating their culture and heritage, which is echoed by the inclusion of spoken-word poetry that focuses on the question of black identity.
 It was directed by Beyoncé herself, Emmanuel Adjei, Blitz Bazawule, Pierre Debusschere, Jenn Nkiru, Ibra Ake, Dikayl Rimmasch and Jake Nava.
 The film was released globally on Disney+ in 2020.